 Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

-This is where application rationalization becomes essential.
+This is where focusing on application rationalization becomes essential.

 What Is Application Rationalization?